In this short post, you will see how to make boots bigger.

 First, wear a couple of thick socks.
 Remember, you want to force the shoes to expand and keep the new shape and volume.

-You need to apply gentle heat on the shoes.
+You need to apply gentle heat on the shoes from a distance.
 If they felt too tight, you can apply the heat continuously for a minute, pause, walk around and apply again.
 The good thing with this method is that it gives almost instant results.

 You can also target the tight spots with the hair dryer.
 As the leather fibers become more flexible under the heat, the shoes start to fit in better.